neo-jack-official/Auto-MacChanger/README.md

 4) give you the alternative to change automatic your mac at the first time you run the program on "config.py" variable name "StartupAutomac "

 NOTE: The program its fully in SPANISH, so if you speak ENLGISH this can help you a lot.

 NOTE: Works with Command "SUDO",if you have other distribution, just remplace every SUDO for one you linux USE

 ## TESTED on: Ubuntu, Kali.

+# How to RUN it??
+*python3 mymac.py
+*sudo python3 mymac.py

+# Requirements :
+*Set on config.py your DIVICE NETWORK name.